2023/12/30

 Such a raid would not go linear, of course.
 IIRC a rule of thumb from WW2 operations was that you drive 100 km to get 50 km forward.
 The third approximation is thus that the raid could go about 42 km deep.

-There was an old rule of thumb form aviation to always have 25% extra fuel in order to not run out of fuel in case of headwinds, navigational errors - stuff happens.
+There was an old rule of thumb from aviation to always have 25% extra fuel in order to not run out of fuel in case of headwinds, navigational errors - stuff happens.
 Let's apply a 20% safety margin to the armoured raid - so one 1/6th less range.
 The fourth approximation is thus that the raid goes to a depth of merely 35 km.

 A tank raid may be unattractive - who wants to give up terrain, after all?
 So maybe one is more interested in just advancing - but you cannot advance to the limits of your fuel without excessive risks, so an armoured battlegroup advance would still not go 2x35=70 km, more likely the limit is near 50 km.
 This figure could be pushed up by driving more on road as the Russians did in February 2022 (risky and not promising), but not beyond 100 km.